 Our research activities are concerned with (1) how new material flows for manufacturing can enable a more resilient and sustainable industry and consumption, but also with (2) how comprehensive digitalization of development and operating processes change the terms of production logistics.
 Cyber-physical systems and digital representation of the production logistic system are key areas for this.
 This work relates to how complex socio-technical systems can be described and predicted.
 The challenge in the field is often to balance many competing aspects to achieve an economically, socially and ecologically sustainable production system.

 - Analytical applications based on a digital representation of the production logistic system.
 Applications for visualization, evaluation, management and development.

-- Circularity for sustainable production.
+- Circularity for sustainable and resilient production.
 Production logistic flows that create resource efficiency.
 Development and improvement tools.

 - Production logistics visibility.
 Transparency upstream and downstream, real-time information and multi-criteria models for operation and development.

 The research team on production logistics is led by professor Magnus Wiktorsson .